Mike Myers

-Michael John Myers, (born May 25, 1963) is a Canadian actor, comedian, filmmaker, musician, and singer.
+Michael John Myers (born May 25, 1963) is a Canadian and American actor, comedian, filmmaker, musician, and singer.
 His accolades include seven MTV Movie & TV Awards, a Primetime Emmy Award, and a Screen Actors Guild Award.
 In 2002, he was awarded a star on the Hollywood Walk of Fame.
-In 2017, he was named an Officer of the Order of Canada for "his extensive and acclaimed body of comedic work as an actor, writer, and producer".
+In 2017, he was named an Officer of the Order of Canada for his "extensive and acclaimed body of comedic work as an actor, writer, and producer".

-Following a series of appearances on several Canadian television programs, Mike Myers attained recognition during his six seasons as a cast member on the NBC sketch comedy series Saturday Night Live from 1989 to 1995, which won him the Primetime Emmy Award for Outstanding Writing for a Variety Series.
-He subsequently earned praise and numerous accolades for playing the title roles in the Wayne's World (1992–1993), Austin Powers (1997–2002), and Shrek (2001–present) franchises, the last of which is the second highest-grossing animated film franchise.
-Myers also played the titular character in the 2003 live-action adaptation of the Dr. Seuss book The Cat in the Hat.
+Following a series of appearances on several Canadian television programs, Myers attained recognition during his six seasons as a cast member on the NBC sketch comedy series Saturday Night Live from 1989 to 1995, which won him the Primetime Emmy Award for Outstanding Writing for a Variety Series.
+He subsequently earned praise and numerous accolades for playing the title roles in the Wayne's World (1992–1993), Austin Powers (1997–2002), and Shrek (2001–present) franchises.
+Myers also played the title character in the 2003 live-action adaptation of the Dr. Seuss book The Cat in the Hat.

 Myers acted sporadically in the 2010s, having supporting roles in Terminal and Bohemian Rhapsody (both 2018).
 He made his directorial debut with the documentary Supermensch: The Legend of Shep Gordon (2013), which premiered at the Toronto International Film Festival.
 He created and starred in the 2022 Netflix original series, The Pentaverate, and appeared in David O. Russell's comedy thriller Amsterdam.

 Early life

 Michael John Myers was born in Scarborough, Ontario, on May 25, 1963, to data processor Alice "Bunny" E. (née Hind) and insurance agent Eric Myers.
 His parents were British immigrants from the Old Swan area of Liverpool.
-Both were World War II veterans, his mother having served in the Women's Royal Air Force and his father in the Royal Engineers.
+His mother had served in the Women's Royal Air Force, and his father in the Royal Engineers.
 He has distant Scottish ancestry.
 He has two older brothers: Paul, a musician, and Peter, who worked for Sears Canada.
-He grew up in Scarborough and North York, where he attended Sir John A. Macdonald Collegiate Institute.
-He graduated from Stephen Leacock Collegiate Institute in 1982.
+He grew up in Scarborough and North York, where he attended and graduated from Stephen Leacock High School in 1982.

 One of his neighbours and schoolmates was prominent voice actor Maurice LaMarche.